cardano-foundation/CIPs/CIP-0071/README.md

 ## Abstract

-This proposal defines a standard mechanism for performing verifiable on-chain voting in NFT projects that do not want a governance token using inline datums, plutus minting policies, and smart contracts.
+This proposal defines a standard mechanism for performing verifiable on-chain voting in NFT projects that do not have a governance token by using datums, plutus minting policies, and smart contracts.

 ## Motivation